anttikon/scrollify-list/README.md

 ## Develop

 1. Clone this repository (git clone git@github.com:anttikon/scrollify-list.git)
-2. Build it: `yarn build`
+2. Build it: `npm run build`
-3. Add it to your project: `yarn add file:/path/to/scrollify-list`
+3. Add it to your project: `npm install --save file:/path/to/scrollify-list`
 4. ???
 5. Profit! 😎✌️